 That two senior royals should want to hear about tough times facing a group of workers – as well as celebrate British success – is a welcome step.
 Lessons from history show us that the better the Royals connect with all citizens, in all walks of life, facing good times and bad – the better they will understand the people of the UK, on whose support the institution of Monarchy ultimately relies.

 Coming to the day’s fashion and style choices, as expected Duchess of Cambridge chose to pay a sartorial tribute to Scotland.
 She brought back her custom made Alexander McQueen Black Watch Tartan Coat, that she first wore in October 2012 during the visit to her old school St. Andrews, just before announcing her first pregnancy.

 Duchess again wore the coat during 2013 Christmas Church Service.
 Yours truly tweeted a few hours before the visit wishing that Catherine will bring back this coat dress and the wish was granted.
 The coat features many similar elements of the label’s Fall/Winter 2012 $7220 Black Watch Coat that is still available on Net-a-Porter.

 Catherine paired the coat with a black sheath dress and her trusty Tod’s black suede block heel pumps.

 The new element of today’s look was the handbag.
 Duchess was carrying green suede/leather combination Manu Atelier Green Micro Bold Shoulder Bag.
 Huge thanks to UFO No More on Twitter for quick id.
 The £435 bag is already out of stock.

-Duchess kept the harsh winter away with her Cornelia James Imogen Gloves and a green stole that is an older piece from Catherine’s pre-wedding Wardrobe.
+Duchess kept the harsh winter away with her Cornelia James Imogen Gloves and green stole that is an older piece from Catherine’s pre-wedding Wardrobe.
 Middleton Maven suggested that it could be Pickett London’s Pashmina Stole in Emerald.
 The £135 stole is now available for £95.